 If you have caring responsibilities, we would encourage you to speak to your line manager, or HR in confidence.
-There are a wide range of support schemes available to members of the department and there is a detailed page on the information for parents and carers website.
+There are a wide range of support schemes available and we'd be happy to talk though the options: https://hr.admin.ox.ac.uk/information-for-parents-and-carers.